 There is no denying that older houses are full of character and charm – especially when you are looking at traditional cottages or manors.
 But they tend to be incredibly energy inefficient.
 As older houses generally have single-glazed windows and doors that aren’t airtight, heat is lost through them – costing you more money in the long term.
 Similarly, if they have a boiler that isn’t functioning how it should, people will spend more money trying to heat their house with no lasting results.

-If you have just recently purchased an older house or if you are looking to renovate your house as you think that it is now outdated, there’s no better time than now to look into ways to modernise.
+If you have just recently purchased an older house, or if you are looking to modernise an old home that you think is now outdated, there’s no better time than now to look into ways to renervate.
 Alongside painting the house, installing new fixtures and fittings and adding new furniture, consider how you can make it more efficient.

 To make the process a little easier, we have laid out some of the benefits that come with solar panels, heat pumps, new boilers and UPVC windows.